wak75/devopsProj/readme.md

 3. **Exposure via LoadBalancer**: Finally, the script configures the deployments to be exposed outside the cluster using a LoadBalancer service.
 This makes the applications accessible over the network.
 For more information on Kubernetes LoadBalancer services, refer to the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).

-By following these steps, you'll have a simple yet powerful setup ready for development or testing purposes.```
+By following these steps, you'll have a simple yet powerful setup ready for development or testing purposes.
+The script automates common tasks like building Docker images, deploying applications, and exposing services - allowing you to focus on your code instead of infrastructure configuration.

+# Final Step: Access Your Application

+After completing the setup, you can access your application by executing the following command in your terminal: bash minikube service back --url

+This command will provide you with the URL where your application is accessible.
+Additionally, it will attempt to open this URL in your default web browser automatically.
+If for some reason the browser does not open, you can manually copy the provided URL and paste it into your preferred web browser to access your application.

+For more information on accessing applications running within Minikube, you can refer to the [official Minikube documentation](https://minikube.sigs.k8s.io/docs/handbook/accessing/).